FejixGUI/Fejix-website/content/home.md

 Don't expect to see a breathtaking demo, simply because it doesn't even exist :worried:.

 But I can already tell you the concept:

+In short: the essence of Fejix is that you can get optimized GUI by specifying it in a domain-specific language in a semantically correct way.

+If you want something longer:

 Let's assume you're using a programming language XX.
 It can be C, C++, Rust, Haskell, D, etc.